MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/walkthrough-creating-and-debugging-a-basic-form-template-using-the-infopath-2003.md

 ### Create a new InfoPath form template that works with the InfoPath 2003-compatible object model

-1. Create a new form template that works with the InfoPath 2003-compatible object model, as described in [How to: Create a Form Template Using the InfoPath 2003 Object Model](how-to-create-a-form-template-using-the-infopath-2003-object-model.md).
+1. Create a new form template that works with the InfoPath 2003-compatible object model, as described in [Create a Form Template Using the InfoPath 2003 Object Model](how-to-create-a-form-template-using-the-infopath-2003-object-model.md).

 2. Name the form template project HelloWorld and save it.